StepanZagray/CloudHost/README.md

 ### Option 1: Pre-built binary (Recommended)
 Download the latest release from [GitHub Releases](https://github.com/StepanZagray/CloudHost/releases)

+#### Windows Defender Warning
+If Windows Defender shows a virus warning:
+1. Click "More info"
+2. Click "Run anyway"
+3. Or add an exception in Windows Security

+This is a false positive.
+The source code is available for inspection.

 ### Option 2: Build from source
 ```bash
 git clone https://github.com/StepanZagray/CloudHost.git